mindplay-dk/jsondoc/README.md

-Using individual, flat files for data-storage is *not fast* - this library (by design) is optimized for consistent storage, quick and easy implementation, human-readablea and CSV-compatible file-based storage, in applications where speed is not a critical factor.
+Using individual, flat files for data-storage is *not fast* - this library (by design) is optimized for consistent storage, quick and easy implementation, human-readablea and VCS-compatible file-based storage, in applications where speed is not a critical factor.

 The JsonSerializer itself has an important limitation: it is designed